 Glutathione and Its Role in Detoxification

 Glutathione is a crucial antioxidant and detoxifier naturally produced by the body to combat oxidative stress and remove harmful toxins, including heavy metals.
 It plays a pivotal role in cellular detoxification processes, binding to heavy metals and facilitating their excretion through bile and urine.
 However, glutathione levels decline with age and exposure to environmental stressors, compromising its detoxification capabilities.
-Supplementation with precursors like N-acetylcysteine (NAC) or direct glutathione supplements may help replenish depleted levels and support ongoing detoxification efforts.
+Supplementation with precursors like N-acetylcysteine (NAC) or direct glutathione supplements, particularly in its liposomal form for better absorption and bioavailability, may help replenish depleted levels and support ongoing detoxification binding heavy metals and facilitating their excretion.

 Chronic inflammation and oxidative stress can deplete glutathione stores, making individuals more susceptible to heavy metal toxicity.
 Lifestyle factors such as poor diet, chronic infections, and environmental toxins further exacerbate glutathione depletion.
 Excessive alcohol use, food intolerance, sleep deprivation, and hormonal or immunological imbalances are all glutathione-depleting stressors that must be removed or alleviated to enhance glutathione status.